Provides a framework for the management of student conduct.

 5.1.
 RMIT supports the welfare of students against whom an allegation of misconduct is made.

-6.1.1. address the student’s conduct without further reference to the Student Conduct Policy,
+6.1. address the student’s conduct without further reference to the Student Conduct Policy

-6.1.2. refer the allegation to another senior officer,
+6.2. refer the allegation to another senior officer

-6.1.4. address immediate safety concerns by temporarily restricting access to specific services and facilities, or
+6.4. address immediate safety concerns by temporarily restricting access to specific services and facilities, (restrictions must be relevant, appropriate and not unreasonable)

 7.1.
 Allegations of misconduct are dealt with fairly and in accordance with the Student conduct policy process.